ACCESS | Apply & Enroll

 Learn more about Continuing Education ACCESS enrollment requirements.

-Fall 2024 registration for ACCESS starts on Monday, August 19.
+Spring 2025 registration for ACCESS starts on Monday, January 6.

 After you apply, a welcome message will be emailed to you as confirmation of your eligibility to enroll.
 The welcome message will contain your CU student identification number (SID) and enrollment instructions.